George Byng, 1st Viscount Torrington: Early career

-Byng was given command of the third-rate in June 1702 and saw action at the Battle of Vigo Bay, when the French fleet were defeated, in October 1702 during the War of the Spanish Succession.
+Byng was given command of in June 1702 and participated in the Battle of Vigo Bay on 23 October as part of the War of the Spanish Succession.

 Senior command

-Promoted to rear admiral on 1 March 1703, Byng became third-in-command of the Mediterranean Fleet under Admiral Sir Cloudesley Shovell with his flag in the third-rate later that month.
-He led the bombardment squadron while serving under Admiral Sir George Rooke at the Capture of Gibraltar in August 1704 and then took part in the Battle of Málaga in August 1704.
-Knighted on 22 October 1704, and promoted to vice admiral on 3 January 1705, he was elected Member of Parliament for Plymouth later that year.
+Promoted to Rear-Admiral of the Red on 12 March 1703, Byng became third-in-command of the Mediterranean Fleet under Admiral Sir Cloudesley Shovell with his flag in later that month.
+He led the bombardment squadron while serving under Admiral Sir George Rooke at the Anglo-Dutch capture of Gibraltar on 1–4 August 1704 and then took part in the Battle of Málaga on 24 August.
+Knighted on 22 October, and promoted to Vice-Admiral of the Blue on 24 January 1705, he was elected Member of Parliament for Plymouth later that year.

-Byng became Commander-in-Chief, Portsmouth, with his flag in the first-rate HMS Royal Anne, in late 1705 and then took part in the bombardment of Alicante in June 1706.
-After taking part in the British defeat at the Battle of Toulon in July 1707 and, while sailing aboard his flagship HMS Royal Anne, Byng was present during the great naval disaster off the Isles of Scilly in October 1707 when Shovell and four of his ships were lost, claiming the lives of nearly 2,000 sailors.
+Byng became Commander-in-Chief, Portsmouth, with his flag in HMS Royal Anne, in late 1705 and then took part in the bombardment of Alicante in June 1706.
+After taking part in the siege of Toulon in July 1707 and, while sailing aboard his flagship HMS Royal Anne, Byng was present during the Scilly naval disaster of 1707 in October when Shovell and four of his ships were lost, claiming the lives of nearly 2,000 men.

-Promoted to full admiral on 26 January 1708, Byng became Commander-in-Chief of the Mediterranean Fleet in January 1709 and went on to join the Board of Admiralty led by the Earl of Orford in November 1709.
+Promoted to Admiral of the Blue on 20 January 1708, Byng was promoted again to Admiral of the White on 1 January 1709 and became Commander-in-Chief, Mediterranean Fleet in the same month.
+He went on to join the Board of Admiralty led by Russell in November 1709.
 Byng was advanced to Senior Naval Lord on the Admiralty Board in October 1710.
 He stood down from the Admiralty Board in January 1714 but was reappointed, as Senior Naval Lord again, on Orford's return to the Admiralty in October 1714.